zetacaveman/Personal-Math-miscellaneous/README.md

 # My personal math project.

-It should be treated as some small exercises in lean4 and python implementation
+Note: It should be treated as some small exercises in lean4 and python implementation